 The work of leading a spiritual community is rich and rewarding…and it isn’t always easy.
 Which is why nurturing your own spiritual life is a top priority.

-This three-session online certificate program—designed for clergy, religious professionals, and lay leaders—will give you the chance to do just that.
+This three-session (fall, winter, spring) online certificate program—designed for clergy, religious professionals, and lay leaders—will give you the chance to do just that.
 Together, we will explore how the art and practice of spiritual direction can help you faithfully attend to the spiritual lives of others in your religious community while staying grounded in your own relationship to the source of your being.

-The program is open to clergy, religious professionals (religious educators, music directors, membership professionals, directors of congregational life), congregational lay leaders, and individuals engaged in innovative ministries beyond congregational walls.
+The program is open to clergy, religious professionals (religious educators, music directors, membership professionals, youth advisors, and directors of congregational life), congregational lay leaders, and individuals engaged in innovative ministries beyond congregational walls.
 Denominational and middle judicatory officials and spiritual directors who share their ministry of presence with a congregation are welcome as well.

 Built on the foundation of spiritual direction/guidance/companioning, the program emphasizes bringing the benefits of the practice into three spheres: your personal spiritual life, the life of your faith community, and the wider world.
 Throughout the program, you’ll learn to integrate the art and practice of spiritual direction into your life and ministry through asynchronous modules, virtual group spiritual direction sessions, and virtual retreats.